 I have been using this moisturizer for about a year now, and I notice the difference in my skin texture and overall appearance when I stop using it.
 This is worth the $$.
 It has encapsulated vitamin A and a ton of antioxidants to help improve the texture and elasticity of aging skin.
 I just really love it.
 I mix it with my face oil every night for added hydration and dewy skin.
 Humidify ($90) is also lovely when I want something hydrating but lightweight.

 I was first introduced to this face oil through Matthew Miller, and I have been hooked on (actually, I think it's safe to say obsessed with) this face oil ever since.
+Unfortunately, you can only buy it through a certified carrier like Miller, but it's worth going on the hunt for.
 I love to mix it with my moisturizer and even reapply it throughout the day for dewy, glowy skin.
 It can be mixed with makeup too.
-Mara Beauty Algae + Moringa Universal Face Oil ($72) is also really beautiful and great mixed with makeup as is the new face 100% organic oil by Kohza Numbers (touted as a daily supplement serum with vitamins A, C, and E).
+Mara Beauty Algae + Moringa Universal Face Oil ($72) is also really beautiful and great mixed with makeup as is the 100% organic oil by Kohza Numbers (touted as a daily supplement serum with vitamins A, C, and E).
 It's super lightweight and looks insane when mixed with foundation.
 I just love it; I just DEW!

 This magical eye cream is hands down one of the best out there.
 I promise.
 It is like eye cream and a highlighter in one.
 The Opti-Eye Crystal ($95) (which is slightly cheaper) is also great and one of the brand's best-selling products.
 But I personally prefer the Eye Doctor because it has retinol and feels more targeted to my anti-aging needs.